The History of Ambassador

 As the group moved toward formal organization as a new church, many potential names were considered.
 Ambassador Baptist Church was selected on May 1, 1983, with the prayer that God would allow the church to always demonstrate that spirit in proclaiming the divine message to humanity.
 The decision was made to pursue legal incorporation under this name.

-Ever since those early days, Pastor Henry has been guided by the three-fold vision he stated then: 1) Glorifying God, 2) Evangelizing the lost, and 3) Building the Christians.
+Ever since those early days, Ambassador has been guided by the three-fold vision: 1) Glorifying God, 2) Evangelizing the lost, and 3) Building the Christians.

 On April 1, 1984, a special Charter Service formalized the organization of Ambassador Baptist Church.
 Guest speaker Dr. Walter Olsen rejoiced in God’s blessings and challenged the new congregation to stand on God’s Word.